breeMudi/notifications-page-main_6_20/README.md

 The number of notification changes if a new update is viewed by the user.
 To implement this, a count of (unread) update is carried out anytime an unread update is clicked by the user

 This project was carried out with a mobile-first approach.
-The picture below shows the static (image 1) and active states (i=mage 2 and 3) of the exercise.
+The picture below shows the static (image 1) and active states (image 2 and 3) of the exercise.
 Exercise source: frontend Mentor website current view: mobile